The Recon BT keeps it basic with a few key upgrades

 Although the beacon has many elements that are unchanged, there’s of course several updates and new features in the Recon BT.
 Progress marches on.

 Perhaps the least sexy update is the new off/send/search switch.
 The switch appears similar to the previous generation, but a major flaw has been fixed.
 The switch on the older Pieps DSP beacons could get inadvertently switched off while in its case.
-To be clear, this was difficult to do, and I’m not aware of it causing any serious incidents, but it was certainly a design flaw.
-I’m happy to say that the new design appears to have entirely fixed the problem.
+(Editor’s note: this may have caused serious incidents, as detailed in this article.
+If you have a Pieps DSP Pro or Sport, Pieps is offering replacement upgrades, email@example.com) I’m happy to say that the new design appears to have entirely fixed the problem.
 The button to release the slider has been replaced with another sliding button, perpendicular to the main one.
 The new switch is much more resistant to inadvertent operation, but also makes the beacon more difficult to switch on and off, especially with one hand.
 I’ll take that tradeoff.

 As a side note, I’m still partial to the sliding button on the original Pieps DSP.
 It had the benefit of “sticking out” above the surface of the beacon when the beacon was off or in search mode.
 This meant that I could easily tell if the button was in the right place by touch, even through several layers of jackets.
 A super nice feature, perhaps an idea to reintroduce in the next generation?